Nandinikodipunzula/UI_Assessment/README.md

 ## Installation

 1. Copy the provided HTML, CSS, and JavaScript code into an HTML file (e.g., `index.html`).
 2. Open the HTML file in a modern web browser.
 3. Interact with the tree menu, category search layout, or table of contents to view dynamic content.

+                       OR

+Download the entire project to a desktop and click on html file to view each part

 ## Example Usage